-“Only in Pittsburgh could you race cars through the streets and have sponsors like this involved and volunteers and charities … to raise money to benefit individuals with intellectual and developmental disabilities,” said Dan DelBianco, director of the Pittsburgh Vintage Grand Prix Association.
+“Only in Pittsburgh could you race cars through the streets and have sponsors like this involved and volunteers and charities … to raise money to benefit individuals with intellectual and developmental disabilities,” said Dan DelBianco, executive director of the Pittsburgh Vintage Grand Prix Association.

 Greater Pittsburgh Automobile Dealer Association CEO John Putzier was amped up saying “Once again, the Greater Pittsburgh Automobile Dealers Foundation’s “Dancing With the Cars” charity preview of the Pittsburgh International Auto Show, in partnership with the Pittsburgh Vintage Grand Prix, rocked the house with a combined check totaling $351,500 for the PVGP Charities!
 The February 13 event was one of the best ever, according to the guests who enjoyed a fun-filled evening of winning, dining, dancing and donating the evening away!”

 The PVGP’s poster for 2020 was also unveiled on stage that night.
 Andrew Stockey did the honors, assisted by Tom Henry of Tom Henry Chevrolet.
 The poster was created by renowned artist and author Dwight Knowlton.
 It features a vintage 1956 Corvette racing past Phipps Conservatory in Schenley Park.